 The graph displays the execution sequence of each job and each map and reduce segment against a timeline as well as other information, including the duration of execution, I/O, and number of map and reduce tasks.
-Jobs are shown at the top of the graph in sequence, while the tasks that make up the individual jobs are shown in a "swimlane" format, with the X-axis displaying the overall execution time, in the example starting at 0 and increasing to 25 seconds on the far right.
-Map tasks are shown in green, shuffle segments in light blue, and the actual reduce tasks in dark blue.
-The Y-axis shows the number of tasks running: the color-filled objects showing the tasks for the currently displayed job and the white-filled objects showing you the number running in the system as a whole at that moment, so that you can understand the context in which the job is being executed.
+Jobs are shown at the top of the graph in sequence, while the tasks that make up the individual jobs are shown in a "swimlane" format.

+- The X-axis displays the overall execution time.
+The example starts at 0 and increases to 25 seconds on the far right.
+Map tasks are shown in green, shuffle segments in light blue, and the actual reduce tasks in dark blue. - The Y-axis shows the number of tasks running.
+The color-filled objects show the tasks for the currently displayed job and the white-filled objects show the number of tasks running in the system as a whole at that moment, so that you can understand the context in which the job is being executed.